SreeramSP/RFID-Based-Ticketing-System/README.md

 Which will be executed by pressing the keys on the keypad.
 Microcontroller used for the programming is the ARDUINO UNO.

 We are using C++ as our primary language for this project.
+The compiler which we are using is Visual Studio Code.